DAB Car Radio – A Quick Guide

 DAB+

 You may have also seen the term DAB+ on some new radio systems.
-DAB+ is up to three times more efficient when broadcasting, offers even more choice of stations and improved sound quality.
+DAB+ is up to three times more efficient when broadcasting, and offers even more choice of stations and improved sound quality.
 On top of that, with a DAB+ system, there is less chance of the station dropping out.

 Digital Radio Switchover UK